snowdonr/pyms-minerva/UserGuide/pyms/documentation.rst

 .. contents:: Table of Contents

-The following sections contain the documentation for PyMS
+The following sections contain the documentation for PyMassSpec